lightster/.dotfiles/README.md

 .dotfiles
 =========

-The *nix dot files I use on my machines
+The dot files I use on my machines

 ## Initial Setup